sahasra247/GeoSoc/README.md

-# GeoSoc
+# GParse
-GeoSoc is a lightweight System-on-Chip module that integrates a GPS sentence parser with UART transmission and reception.
-It’s designed to decode NMEA data streams and relay positioning information over serial communication with minimal latency.
+This project focuses on designing and simulating a hardware module that parses GPS NMEA sentence data received via UART interface, targeting integration with commercial GPS receivers such as the NEO-7M.
+The design also facilitates transmitting the processed GPS data over UART or further communication interfaces.